swissChili/bluejay/doc/index.rst

    :maxdepth: 2
    :caption: Contents:
    :glob:

-   *
+   :hidden:

+   build
+   architecture
+   filesystem
+   lisp-std
+   lisp-api
+   logging
+   kernel-api

 Bluejay is an operating system inspired by UNIX and early Lisp machines.
 Currently it only targets x86.
 There are no plans to port to other platforms.

-This documentation is incomplete, but should provide a general introduction to compiling and developing Bluejay.
+This documentation should provide an introduction to compiling, developing, and using Bluejay.